-- 1. This chapter is established pursuant to RCW 36.70A.060 and Washougal Ordinance No. 1543.
-This chapter is known as the Washougal critical areas ordinance. - 2.
-As provided herein, the director is given the authority to interpret and apply, and the responsibility to enforce this chapter to accomplish the stated purpose.
-The city may withhold, condition, or deny development permits or activity approvals to ensure that the proposed action is consistent with this chapter. - 3.
-When any provision of this chapter or any existing regulation, easement, covenant, or deed restriction conflicts with this chapter, that which provides more protection to the critical areas shall apply. - 4.
-The director, to the extent practical, shall review development for compliance with critical area regulations with the triggering development application.
-Where there are no triggering applications, determination of the type of application shall be based upon the criteria in Table 16.04.020(1). - 5.
-Determinations of compliance with this chapter shall be appealed along with the decision on the underlying permit application to the hearing examiner.
+(1) This chapter is established pursuant to RCW 36.70A.060 and Washougal Ordinance No. 1543.
+This chapter is known as the Washougal critical areas ordinance.

+(2) As provided herein, the ~~director~~Community Development Director (Director) also known as the Shoreline Administrator (Administrator) is given the authority to interpret and apply, and the responsibility to enforce this chapter to accomplish the stated purpose.
+The city may withhold, condition, or deny ~~development permits~~shoreline permits or critical areas approvals or activity approvals to ensure that the proposed action is consistent with this chapter.

+(3) When any provision of this chapter or any existing regulation, easement, covenant, or deed restriction conflicts with this chapter, that which provides more protection to the critical areas shall apply.

+(4) The ~~director~~Administrator, to the extent practical, shall review development for compliance with critical area regulations with the triggering development application.
+Where there are no triggering applications, determination of the type of application shall be based upon the criteria in Table 16.04.020(1).

+(5) Determinations of compliance with this chapter shall be appealed along with the decision on the underlying ~~permit application~~shoreline permit to the hearing examiner.
 (Ord.
+1955 § 1 (Exh.
+A), 2022; Ord.
 1543 § 1, 2006)